 Making flashcards is great.
 It involves writing out the material.
 It requires critical thinking in order to categorize information from most to least valuable.
 However, flashcards can only do so much if you don’t put them to use, so be sure to flip through them every once in a while.
 A helpful tip: try making flashcards based on what you’ve learned each week rather than waiting until right before the test to cover everything.
 Your writing hand—and your test scores—will thank you.

-5. Avoid distracting noise.
+5. Avoid distracting noises.

 Typically, visual learners don’t do well with a ton of noise or movement when studying.
 To avoid this issue, find a quiet place where you won’t be disturbed.
 Some visual learners do enjoy soft background music, but if you are one of these, try music without lyrics, maybe a movie soundtrack or work by your favorite classical composer, so you can keep your mind on the task at hand.